Oil sludge

 Oil sludge or black sludge is a gel-like or semi-solid deposit inside an internal combustion engine, that can create a catastrophic buildup.
-It is often the result of contaminated engine oil and occurs when moisture and/or high heat is introduced to engine oil.
+It is an emulsion of engine oil soluble combustion productions, water and solids.
+Particles accumulating in the sludge, can cause excessive engine wear.
+The sludge can also block the oil pump inlet screen or oil channels, causing oil starvation.

+One type of sludge is called 'hot sludge' and is formed when engine oil oxidizes at high temperatures.
+Cold sludge is formed when engines don't get up to operating temperature, for example when the vehicle is primarily driven short distances.

 Causes

 Oil sludge may occur due to a variety of different factors.
 Some of the most common causes are: